aminbash/catalog-scrape/README.md

 Amin Karabash
 ```
 ### Program Description
-This python script scrapes utep course catalog webpage and extracts five fields related to each course:
+This python script scrapes UTEP's course catalog webpage using a word bank.
+From each course that is output, it extracts five fields:
 ```
 - CRN
 - Class Title